SHARE

 1) Assess the Existing Environment

-One of the first things a US warehouse owner or manager should do is assess the facility’s existing safety features.
+One of the first things a US warehouse owner or manager should do, such as Green Warehouse, is assess the facility’s existing safety features.
 This assessment will go a long way towards helping them determine what needs to be done to become OSHA compliant.

 In other words, by determining how safe their existing buildings and structures are, they will know exactly what improvements they should make to be considered a complete facility.